 Our policy is to satisfy our funding obligation for each year in an amount not less than the minimum required by ERISA and not greater than the maximum amount we can deduct for federal income tax purposes.
-Through July 2011, we have made no contributions to the Retirement Plan and currently intend to contribute \$6.9 million to the Retirement Plan later this year.
+In August 2011, we contributed \$6.9 million to the Retirement Plan and we do not intend to make any additional contributions this year.
 Contribution estimates, which are subject to change, are based on regulatory requirements, future market conditions and assumptions used for actuarial computations of the Retirement Plan's obligations and assets.
 Management, at the present time, has not determined the amount, if any, of additional future contributions that may be required.